 HH: Once the game was playable, from start to finish, it was able to see it as a whole.
 Before, it's very fragmented in your mind, and you're not sure how things will tie together.
-I found that I didn't much care about the "whole," back then—I was just focused on getting each segment to work well.
+I found that I didn't much care about the "whole", back then – I was just focused on getting each segment to work well.
 And then, when it's suddenly done and you can see the broader picture, you're just like: "Shit."
 There was a lot of stuff that needed to be redone to make the game work as a complete experience.
-And we found that the story was quite good at the beginning, and OK at the end, but it didn't really develop characters as we'd like, and there wasn't any real emotional arc.
-I didn't think the story was convincing, but now we've rewritten it so that it does work within the framework of the game.
+And we found that the story was quite good at the beginning, and okay at the end, but it didn't really develop characters as we'd like, and there wasn't any real emotional arc.
+I didn't think the story was convincing, but now we're rewritten it so that it does work within the framework of the game.

-What I love about Hue is how it has this really endearing aesthetic, but it really is out to get you, to kill the boy at the center of the story—as you've seen when I've been playing it.
+What I love about Hue is how it's got this really endearing aesthetic, but it really is out to get you, to kill the boy at the centre of the story – as you've seen when I've been playing it.
 It's a lot closer to something like Inside than static screens might imply.
 Did you have to dial back the difficulty at all, to make sure that people would see that "complete experience"?

 HH: When we've been testing the game, it's not so much that the game is, or was, too hard, but it was definitely too punishing.
 Players thought the game was unfair, that they were losing and it wasn't their fault.
-So we've added things that allow a degree of contingency and make everything more forgiving.
+So we've added things that allow a degree of contingency, and make everything more forgiving.
 Those split seconds of generosity make it better for everyone.
-We've also done things like add an indicator, a little dot, on the color wheel—before, it was easier to accidentally select the wrong color.
+We've also done things like add an indicator, a little dot, on the colour wheel – before, it was easier to accidentally select the wrong colour.
 Now we're making it clear that if you get that wrong, it's definitely your fault, and you have no excuse.

 HH: I don't think they can.
 There are bits of Hue that I know I'll never be happy with, not without a seven-year development cycle.
 But I'm coming to terms with that at the moment.
 I had to accept it on previous projects, but on those I'd be really enthusiastic at the beginning of them and then be desperate to see the back of it come the end.
 Here, this has happened in reverse.
-At the start, I felt bored, but as the game's matured, and I've realized that the mechanic really had legs, real enthusiasm took over.
-I could happily continue working on this for another couple of years—but I don't think we're allowed.
+At the start I felt bored, but as the game's matured, and I've realised that the mechanic really had legs, real enthusiasm took over.
+I could happily continue working on this for another couple of years – but I don't think we're allowed.